 Pick Up!

-Use a cup or glass that allows the top of the floral pick to come just above the rim of the glass and it will stay (somewhat) securely in place, though not like in the racks.
+Use a cup or glass that allows the top of the floral pick to come just above the rim of the glass and it will stay (somewhat) securely in place, but not like in the racks.

 8. Floral Pick Cuttings in Potted Milkweed Plants